photography-mismasphotography-mismasphotography-mismasphotography-mismas

 All rights reserved by Mismas photography.

-The first night was tough and with no luck I managed to make only a few shots.
+The first night was tough, and with no luck, I managed to take only a few shots.
 I quickly experienced the darkness in full – without an external flash.

 Copyright © Mišmaš photography.
 All rights reserved.
 No reproduction without permission.

-Crowds don’t make me extra comfortable and with me not being too tall, I usually get the shorter end.
-The confidence was still to be built.
+Crowds don’t make me feel particularly comfortable, and since I’m not very tall, I usually end up being on the shorter side.
+My confidence still needs to be built.

 Joy

-The story of a sacrifice as giving thanks was still quite unclear to me at the time, but with every conversation I was more into the story.
+The story of a sacrifice as giving thanks was still quite unclear to me at the time, but with each conversation, I became more interested in the story.

 All rights reserved by Mismas photography.

-There were sketches of images appearing in front of my eyes and from time to time it seemed to me like I was in a cartoon.
+There were sketches of images appearing before my eyes, and from time to time, it felt like I was in a cartoon.

 All rights reserved by Mismas photography.

-Camera followed my mind, trying to keep up and capture the impossible.
-Photographing felt like dancing among all those people, sounds, colors, light, shadows and positive vibrations.
-I was thirsty of their genuine story.
+The camera followed my mind, trying to keep pace and capture the impossible.
+Photographing felt like dancing among all those people, sounds, colours, light, shadows, and positive vibrations.
+I was thirsty for their genuine stories.

 All rights reserved by Mismas photography.

-Pride of their intentions looked exciting and though their faces seemed tired, their eyes were still full of energy.
+Pride in their intentions looked exciting, and although their faces seemed tired, their eyes were still full of energy.

 E69F3A18-617C-4C10-BA17-E35E16874023

-Day in, day out, in the morning exhausted, with a bit of anxiety, curiosity, mind filled with questions, plenty of challenges, lots of laughter, compassion, disappointment too.
+Day in, day out, in the morning exhausted, with a bit of anxiety, curiosity, a mind filled with questions, plenty of challenges, lots of laughter, compassion, and disappointment too.

 Copyright © Mišmaš photography.
 All rights reserved.
 No reproduction without permission.

-With every hour closer to evening there were more and more challenges resolved, questions answered.
-Tiredness became pleasant, full of emotions and new knowledge and experience.
+With each hour drawing closer to evening, more challenges were resolved and questions answered.
+Tiredness became enjoyable, filled with emotions, new knowledge, and experience.
 One of the most exciting weeks.

 All rights reserved by Mismas photography.

-We stayed until early morning and the guys were on their last atoms of energy.
+We stayed until early morning, and the guys were on their last legs of energy.
 It was at the entrance to the temple where we left our shoes, which weren’t there anymore.
-Fernando’s were found in the vicinity, while I headed home barefooted.
+Fernando’s shoes were found nearby, while I headed home barefoot.

 All rights reserved by Mismas photography.

-It turned out that neighboring dogs are very fond of shoes which on many occasions end up scattered around the temple.
+It turned out that neighbouring dogs are very fond of shoes, which often end up scattered around the temple.

 Copyright © Mišmaš photography.
 All rights reserved.
 No reproduction without permission

-With no shoes on my feet, but with head full of new information, I returned to the hotel.
-After downloading the harvest of the day, cleaning lenses and gathering breath and thoughts, alarm clock went off to announce new morning session.
-Special session as it turned out.
+Barefoot, with my head full of new information, I returned to the hotel.
+After downloading the day’s harvest, cleaning lenses, and gathering my breath and thoughts, the alarm clock went off to announce the new morning session.
+As it turned out, a special session.

 CDC71EC1-F942-46B6-9683-F442371CF085

-We took off to the venue of a new day with Mr Gavin Gough and Mr Fernando Gross.
-Everywhere around there were wild rhythms of indian musical instruments.
+We set off to the venue of a new day with Mr Gavin Gough and Mr Fernando Gross.
+All around, there were wild rhythms of Indian musical instruments.

 04181B14-8CA3-4C36-B3E5-2BB0D9178DE7

-Incense so intense I had problems concentrating.
-Piercings, prayers everywhere.
-I had to stop for a moment to take a look around and decide what interests me the most.
+Incense was so intense that I had trouble concentrating.
+Piercings and prayers were everywhere.
+I had to pause for a moment to look around and decide what interested me the most.

-Sun was at its worst – it felt like in an oven and we had to be very careful not to dehydrate.
-Gallons of water didn’t help, I suddenly felt very dizzy and in the next moment there was Mr Gavin Gough, catching me under my arm.
-A rest in the shadow combined with some sugar and water and I was ready for the next episode.
+The sun was at its worst – it felt like being in an oven, and we had to be very careful not to dehydrate.
+Gallons of water didn’t help; I suddenly felt very dizzy, and in the next moment there was Mr Gavin Gough, catching me under my arm.
+A rest in the shadow, combined with some sugar and water, and I was ready for the next episode.

-Our guys were extraordinary, exhaustion took its toll but only on the outside.
-On the inside they were still committed to their belief.
+Our lads were extraordinary; exhaustion took its toll but only on the outside.
+Deep inside, they remained committed to their belief.

 205369A2-98B4-497DCDEFF6AA

-Concern for their well being is usually on their closest friends and families part and I felt honored when they allowed me to help.
-I provided them with water to prevent dehydration, but it’s not so easy to drink with pierced lips and especially tongue.
+Concern for their well-being usually comes from their closest friends and family, and I felt honoured when they allowed me to help.
+I provided them with water to prevent dehydration, but it’s not so easy to drink with pierced lips and especially a tongue.

 All rights reserved by Mismas photography.

-The first couple of times water poured everywhere except where it was supposed to, but it was a good laughter for everybody if nothing else.
-They let me help with the ropes as well (ropes were attached to their backs to pull the giant statue).
+The first couple of times, water poured everywhere except where it was supposed to, but it provided good laughter for everyone, if nothing else.
+They also let me help with the ropes (ropes were attached to their backs to pull the giant statue).

-Being so much into the story it got me carried away a little bit, when I tried to get the photo from underneath the ropes and therefore got in their way.
-I’m happy with the image I recorded, but I wouldn’t do it again.
+Getting so caught up in the story, I got carried away a little when I tried to get the photo from underneath the ropes, which meant I got in their way.
+I’m happy with the image I captured, but I wouldn’t do it again.

-When I first understood what they are getting themselves into, I felt like crying and was struggling not to show my eyes full of tears.
+When I first realised what they were getting themselves into, I felt like crying and was struggling not to let my eyes fill with tears.

 91847F6AE7

-I was beginning to understand their story bit by bit and plunged into the challenge of photography.
-I felt proud of them, they were my boys.
+I was gradually understanding their story and embraced the challenge of photography.
+I felt proud of them; they were my boys.

-Amount of determination they were displaying was unthinkable to me.
-All their emotions were concentrated in their eyes.
-Happiness, fortune, sadness, disappointment, pride, warmth and love.
-I was touched.
+The amount of determination they displayed was beyond my comprehension.
+All their emotions were concentrated in their eyes: happiness, fortune, sadness, disappointment, pride, warmth, and love.
+I was moved.

-Like angels, their friends and family were everywhere and their faces expressed joy and pride.
+Like angels, their friends and family were everywhere, with faces showing joy and pride.
 Powerful event.

 Thaipusam023

-Amount of determination they were displaying was unthinkable to me.
-All their emotions were concentrated in their eyes.
-Happiness, fortune, sadness, disappointment, pride, warmth and love.
-I was touched.
+The amount of determination they were showing was unbelievable to me.
+All their emotions were focused in their eyes: happiness, fortune, sadness, disappointment, pride, warmth, and love.
+I felt moved.

 3AD5D2B1-0FEE-40E3-AB43-4039C685CCA7

-There were moments when I had to go back to my comfort zone and use 100mm f2.8, macro for some close-ups, and it proved faithful once again.
+There were moments when I had to return to my comfort zone and use the 100mm f2.8 macro for close-ups, and it proved reliable once again.

-Everything was great until I felt the heat – energy level dropped to zero and it wasn’t for the first time that day.
-Luckily Mr Fernando Gross was looking after me, but I was feeling feverish, dizzy, burned out and I knew I had to get to my bed soon.
-It took me a while to get to the hotel, streets were reserved for the festival.
+Everything was great until I felt the heat — my energy level dropped to zero, and it wasn’t the first time that day.
+Luckily, Mr Fernando Gross was looking after me, but I was feeling feverish, dizzy, burned out, and I knew I had to get to my bed soon.
+It took me a while to reach the hotel; the streets were reserved for the festival.

 All rights reserved by Mismas photography.

-After dinner and a moment for myself in my room, I remembered Mr Gavin Gough and Mr Matt Brandon.
-One of the first things they warned us about was dehydration, sunscreen and food – the basics!
+After dinner and a moment to myself in my room, I remembered Mr Gavin Gough and Mr Matt Brandon.
+One of the first things they warned us about was dehydration, sunburn, and food – the basics!

-I understood that with all the excitement, work and other distractions you can easily forget about the basics – and I did.
+I understood that with all the excitement, work, and other distractions, you can easily forget the basics – and I did.
 Fascinated by the festival, I forgot about everything.
-Adrenalin was pumping through my veins and camera and I were at our limits.
-Perfect day but a bit on the edge.
+Adrenaline was pumping through my veins and the camera, and we were at our limits.
+It was a perfect day but a bit on the edge.

 All rights reserved by Mismas photography.

-Hours were passing by, memory cards were getting full, and I was great, encouraging the guys, helping them and bravely gathering new photographic experiences.
-It was relaxing to see that exhausted like they were, guys still laughed at my jokes.
-Being aware of the playground helps you upgrade that trust and maintain mutual respect.
+Hours were passing by, memory cards were filling up, and I was doing well, encouraging the guys, helping them, and bravely gaining new photographic experiences.
+It was relaxing to see that, despite how exhausted they were, the guys still laughed at my jokes.
+Being aware of the playground helps you build that trust and maintain mutual respect.

 Share